pikvm/pikvm/docs/faq.md

 ??? question "LEDs/Switches do not work in ATX control"
-    Double check your wiring as per [the documentation](/README.md#setting-up-the-v2).
+    Double check your wiring.
 Make sure you placed the relays (G3VM-61A1) in the correct orientation.
 The relays for switches (Power, Reset) have a different orientation than the ones for LEDs.

 ??? question "My PiKVM keeps disconnecting from the Wi-Fi network"